 Both are about 70 miles away – in Peach Springs and at Grand Canyon Caverns.

 Is it easy to park at the Havasu Falls trailhead?

 There should be plenty of parking for everyone.
 There are no parking fees and no permit needed (although you should note your license plate number to provide to the check-in office).
 Do not park in the “no parking” areas or in the road.
 You can park along the road, just be sure that cars can easily get by you.

 How long is the hike to the Havasu Falls campground?

-You’ll be hiking 8 miles to the Supai village where you will check-in, and then an additional 2 miles to Havasu Falls.
+You’ll be hiking eight miles to the Supai village where you will check-in, and then an additional two miles to Havasu Falls.
 It should take 4-6 hours depending on your fitness level.

 Is the hike to Havasu Falls challenging?